apacheignite/documentation/web-console/web-console.md

   * Click "Next" button.
 You should see list of available tables.
   * Click "Next" button.
 You should see import options.
   * Select some of them and click "Save".
+### Demo for SQL.
+How to evaluate:
+In this mode internal Ignite node will be started.
+Cache created and populated with data.
+ * Click "SQL" in Ignite Web Console top menu.
+ * "Demo" notebook with preconfigured queries will be opened.
+ * You can also execute any SQL queries for tables: "Country, Department, Employee, Parking, Car".